Don’t you hate it when you upload an image to a social media profile and it’s stretched, squashed or pixelated?

 As explained earlier you have a few options here, you can do it yourself through an online image editor like Pic Monkey.
-Or there are other image editing softwares you can use such as Adobe Photoshop or Pixelmator (for Mac), but they might be over kill if you are just looking to resize an image.
+Or there are other image editing software you can use such as Adobe Photoshop or Pixelmator (for Mac), but they might be overkill if you are just looking to resize an image.

 Better still just get a designer to quickly do it for you.